 CeeLoader uses AES-256 to encrypt payloads, whereas VaporRage uses a basic XOR algorithm," said Jenkins.
 "Both payloads execute shellcode that is loaded directly into memory and in both cases, the malware has been seen to load Beacon.
 Both samples also appear to be executed by rundll32, a windows binary for loading DLLs from disk.
 Additionally, in both samples, a specific export is usually called to execute the sample, this is usually a technique by the threat actor to bypass automated sandboxes.

-CeeLoader was uncovered in attacks targeting Microsoft Azure Active Directory accounts for various cloud services providers.
+CeeLoader was uncovered in attacks targeting Microsoft Entra ID accounts for various cloud services providers.
 Microsoft in October warned that UNC2452 was targeting these types of solution providers and resellers, which assist end users in deploying, customizing and managing cloud services and other technologies.
 The compromise of these types of companies would allow attackers to move laterally across impacted cloud environments in order to then gain access to downstream government and think tank customers, enabling further attacks, said Microsoft.